radkr/browser-extensions-manager-ui/README.md

 ### Iteration 5

 Filter for active or inactive extensions and set an extension to active or inactive.

+### Iteration 6

+Remove an extension from the browser.

 ## What I learned